Book lovers are invited to join us this June to celebrate National Crime Reading Month 2025.

 One of the UK’s most prominent crime writing societies, the CWA works to support, promote, and celebrate the crime writing genre.
 NCRM culminates with the prestigious CWA Dagger awards ceremony, hosted at the end of June.

-Karen Napier, CEO, The Reading Agency said: “Through our adult reading work, we know how important crime writing is both for lifelong reading lovers and for those who are just starting out on their reading journey.
-We’re delighted to be taking part in NCRM once more this year and help new readers discover great reads.”
+Karen Napier, CEO, The Reading Agency said: “Through our reading advocacy work, we know how important crime fiction is both for lifelong reading lovers and for those who are just starting out on their reading journey.
+Thanks to its structured plot-driven narratives, crime fiction often rights wrongs and solves mysteries so we experience a sense of justice and resolution in the pages of a novel, which we often can’t find in the real world.
+This is part of its huge appeal.”

 Readers can got to www.crimereading.com to see all the latest events near to them and keep an eye as new events are added throughout the month.